gidden/nesd/README.rst

-This repository is used to house utilities and documents used by my time at NESD.
+B1;2403;0cThis repository is used to house utilities and documents used by my time at NESD.

 Emailing Large Groups of Important People
 =========================================

 I had to email long lists of advisors and most had titles (i.e., Dr.).
+This utility helps you automate that process.

 Usage
 +++++